CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 		* As with security groups, other routing and network design can be dynamic and tied to the cloud's orchestration layer, such as bridging virtual networks or connecting to internal PaaS services.

 		* Additional security functions can potentially be added natively.

+### Microsegmentation and the Software Defined Perimeter

+*Microsegmentation* (also sometimes referred to as *hypersegregation*)  leverages virtual network topologies to run more, smaller, more isolated networks without incurring additional hardware costs that historically make such models prohibitive.
+Since the entire networks are defined in software without many of the traditional addressing issues it is far more feasible to run these multiple, software defined environments.

+A common, practical example leveraging this capability is running most, if not all, applications on their own virtual network and only connecting those networks as needed.
+This dramatically reduces the *blast radius* if an attacker compromises an individual system.
+The attacker can no longer leverage this foothold to expand across the entire data center.

+Although there are no increases in capital expenses since cloud microsegmentation is based on software configurations, it *can* increase operational expenses in managing multiple overlapping networks and connectivity.

+The Cloud Security Alliance [Software Defined Perimeter Working Group](https://cloudsecurityalliance.org/group/software-defined-perimeter/#_overview) has developed a model and specification that combines device and user authentication to dynamically provision network access to resources and enhance security.
+SDP includes three components:

+* An SDP client on the connecting asset (e.g. a laptop).
+* The SDP controller for authenticating and authorize SDP clients and configuring the connections to SDP gateways.
+* The SDP gateway for terminating SDP client network traffic and enforcing policies in communication with the SDP controller.

+Network security decisions can thus be made on a wider range of criteria than just IP packets.
+Especially combined with SDNs this potentially offers more flexibility and security for evolving network topologies.

+\*\*\*\*\*\*\*\*\*\*\*insert SDP diagram from https://cloudsecurityalliance.org/group/software-defined-perimeter/#_overview \*\*\*\*\*\*\*\*\*
+> "The Software Defined Perimeter (SDP).

+More information on SDP is available from the CSA at [https://cloudsecurityalliance.org/group/software-defined-perimeter/#_overview](https://cloudsecurityalliance.org/group/software-defined-perimeter/#_overview)

 ### Additional Considerations for Cloud Providers or Private Clouds